Pargonsoft/HyadesControl/README.md

-# Electron Boilerplate

-## What's included out-of-the-box?
+# Hyades Control Game

+4x Game still in development

+## What tech was used?

 - Electron Forge
 - Vite